 Now, I don’t want you to think that fruit is all that bad for you.
 Certain fruits have enormous benefits for the gut and the body in general, and it depends on when and how you consume the fruit.
 However, we should be thinking about how and what we are consuming.

-Now, I don’t think that fruit is the real issue in sugar consumption for the general population (although go careful on those fruit juices and smoothies, people).
+Now, I don’t think that fruit is the real issue in sugar consumption for the general population (although go careful on those fruit juice, prefer smoothies because they still include fiber and many other nutrients).
 The more problematic type of sugar we should be worrying about is “Processed Sugar.”

 Processed sugar is technically derived from plants.
 So it’s got to be good, right?
 When we start messing with mother nature too much, we always run the risk of messing up digestion and nutrition utilization.